Information We Collect

 With Whom We Share Your Personal Information

-We may disclose information about you to third parties if we have a good-faith belief that we are required to do so by law or legal process, to respond to legal claims, or to protect the our rights, property or safety or the rights, property or safety of others.
+We may disclose information about you to third parties if we have a good-faith belief that we are required to do so by law or legal process, to respond to legal claims, or to protect our rights, property or safety, or the rights, property or safety of others.

 Social features of the website

-If you provide information in any social feature of the website (including, by way of example, via chat feature or online discussion forum), or to any other party through the website, you should be aware that your information may then be made available to others.
+If you provide information in any social feature of the Site (including, by way of example, via chat feature or online discussion forum), or to any other party through the Site, you should be aware that your information may then be made available to others.

 Right to opt out

-The website is not directed to children under the age of 13.
-We do not collect any personally identifiable information from children under the age of 13, and any such disclosure is strictly prohibited.
+The Site is not directed to children under the age of 13.
+We do not knowingly collect any personally identifiable information from children under the age of 13, and any such disclosure is strictly prohibited.